sidiousvic/sidious.pizza/about.md

 </div>

-Fried chicken by the _conbini_, blossoms and booze by the river, dystopic designs and tenebrous shrines, suits and skirts and gangsters and weirdos.
+Loiter by the conbini, watch blossoms bloom and booze by the river, hunt dystopic designs by tenebrous shrines and between milk carton buildings, drink and smoke and eat sushi with the suits standing up at night...

 <div class="picture-grid">